+Equipments and products

 Equipment without electrical and/or electronic parts

 Equipment which does not contain electrical and/or electronic parts will not generate electromagnetic disturbances and its normal operation is not affected by such disturbances.
 Hence, equipment without electrical and/or electronic parts is not in the scope of the Directive.